 National Brain Research Center scientists found that Alzheimer's mice could not keep what they had learned, but significant improvement was seen after 20 days of Ashwagandha supplementation.
 The results of this study showed a decrease in amyloid plaques (which cause brain degeneration).

 Studies have shown that by increasing brain function and reducing physical pain, Ashwagandha can increase endurance during physical activity.
 Thanks to the positive, calming and at the same time energy-promoting effects on the brain and the ability to reduce stress hormones, studies have shown improved concentration, motivation and endurance when administering Ashwagandha.

 A special study showed that laboratory rats that received Ashwagandha could swim twice as long as the same species of rat that had not received a supplement.
 Scientists believe that similar effects can also be seen in humans due to the extract's ability to balance adrenal hormones that play a role in physical activity.

 The extract also had a pain-relieving effect on muscles and joints, while at the same time maintaining the energy level; another reason to believe that this could be a promising supplement for athletes or for those who have problems with pain to be physically active.

-Ashwagandha (Withania somnifera Dunal) has been used in Ayurveda for thousands of years as "Rasayana" or "life extender".
-Scientists are studying ways to extend a healthy lifetime while studying some physiological factors that could accelerate the aging process, particularly the breakdown of telomeres.
+Ashwagandha (Withania somnifera Dunal) has been used in Ayurveda for thousands of years as 'Rasayana' or 'life extender'.
+Scientists are studying ways to extend a healthy lifetime while studying some physiological factors that could accelerate the ageing process, particularly the breakdown of telomeres.